D-Day will forever be remembered by the world. It was the greatest - the largest amphibious invasion in the history of mankind.

 Normandy veteran remembers D-Day invasion (00:06:45m)

-The amphibious landings were particularly vulnerable to very strong German counterattacks and depended on the establishment of a secure lodgment in order to expand the beachhead and build up a sufficient force capable of breaking out.
-During this most critical period, Allied bombers were the key to slowing down the German's ability to prepare and launch countterattacks.
+The amphibious landings were particularly vulnerable to very strong German counterattacks and depended on the establishment of a secure lodgement in order to expand the beachhead and build up a sufficient force capable of breaking out.
+During this most critical period, Allied bombers were the key to slowing down the German's ability to prepare and launch counterattacks.
 Their main targets were bridges, roads and the eastern and western flanks of landing areas.
 The U.S. 82nd and 101st Airborne Divisions were assigned to objectives west of Utah Beach while the British 6th Airborne Division were assigned to similar objectives on the eastern flank; and 530 Free French paratroopers from the British Special Air Service Brigade were assigned to objectives in Brittany (from 5 June to August.)

 East of the landing area, the open, flat, floodplain between the Orne and Dives Rivers was an ideal position from which the Germans could launch counterattacks.
 However, the landing area and floodplain were separated by the Orne River, which flowed northeast from Caen into the bay of the Seine and the only crossing of the Orne River north of Caen was 7 kilometres (4.5 mi) from the coast, near Bénouville and Ranville.
 The crossing was vital to the Germans as well as to the Allies: to the Germans, it provided the only route for a flanking attack on the beaches from the east, and to the Allies, the crossing was vital for any attack on Caen from the east.